ring-team/KarstNSim_Public/config_reference.md

 - `use_sinks_radius: <bool>` — **Type**: `bool` (read per-sink radius from properties if true)
 - `springs: <path>` — **Type**: `path` (point set with mandatory "Index" and "Surfindex" properties)
 - `use_springs_radius: <bool>` — **Type**: `bool`
 **Behavior**: Define inlet(s) and outlet(s).
-Inlets MUST be associated with two properties: Index (1-based), which allows to pair them in the connectivity matrix with springs, and Order (1-based too), which controls the order of iteration of sinks (order 1 first, then 2 etc.).
+Inlets MUST be associated with two or three properties:
+- First property: Index (1-based), which allows to pair them in the connectivity matrix with springs
+- Second property: Order (1-based too), which controls the order of iteration of sinks (order 1 first, then 2 etc.).
 Sinks of the same order are iterated in a random order within that group.
+- Third property (optional): Radii (or any other section property) can be optionally read per sink node when the respective `use_*_radius` flag is true.
+These radii will be used as observation data to constrain the conduit size simulation if activated.
+They do not have another effect.
-Springs must be associated with an Index property (1-based), to pair them with inlets in the connectivity matrix, and with a Surfindex property which links each spring to its watertable (watertable file names end with a number ;
+Springs must be associated with two or three properties:
+- First property: Index property (1-based), to pair them with inlets in the connectivity matrix
- that number is their index, it is 1-based).
+- Second property: Surfindex property which links each spring to its watertable (watertable file names end with a number ; that number is their index, it is 1-based).
 It is possible to define Surfindex=0 for springs that are perched / not associated with any perennial water body.
- Radii can be optionally read per sink/spring node when the respective `use_*_radius` flag is true.
+- Third property (optional): Radii (or any other section property) can be optionally read per spring node when the respective `use_*_radius` flag is true.
 These radii will be used as observation data to constrain the conduit size simulation if activated.
 They do not have another effect.

+Note: in a sections-only simulation, only the radii properties are (optionally) required, but the 3-property format is still accepted.

-### Outlet selection for ambiguous links
+### Connectivity source and outlet selection for ambiguous links

+- `use_user_connectivity_matrix: <bool>` — **Type**: `bool`
+  **Mandatory status**: Required for a full network simulation; ignored in `sections_simulation_only` mode.
+  **Behavior**:
+  - `true`: read and strictly validate `connectivity_matrix.txt` from `simulation_input_dir`;
+  - `false`: ignore any matrix file supplied by the user and create a sink-by-spring matrix filled exclusively with `2` values directly in memory.

+  In generated mode, the initial all-`2` matrix is not written to disk.
+The independent `create_solved_connectivity_matrix` option may still export the matrix after ambiguous associations have been resolved.

 - `allow_single_outlet_connection: <bool>` — **Type**: `bool`
-**Behavior**: When the connectivity matrix indicates uncertainty (value `2`), this toggles between choosing the **closest** spring (in the sense of the shortest cumulative cost path, not the euclidean shortest path) (`true`) or **randomly** selecting one (`false`).
+**Behavior**: For connectivity entries equal to `2`, this toggles between choosing the **closest** spring in terms of corrected cumulative path cost (`true`) and **randomly** selecting an admissible spring (`false`).
-**Practical effect**: Set `true` for more deterministic routing to the nearest outlet.
-This option can also help in delineating probable catchment areas of springs, based on the cost function field.
+**Practical effect**: When `use_user_connectivity_matrix = false`, every entry is `2`; consequently this parameter controls the routing strategy for the entire generated connectivity matrix.
+Set it to `true` for cost-based, more deterministic routing.
+This option can also help delineate probable spring catchments from the cost field.

 ### Waypoints
 - `use_waypoints: <bool>` — **Type**: `bool`